martin12333/Readable-Lisp-S-expressions/Install-howto.md

     (ql:quickload "readable")

-The first time you run *(ql:quickload "readable")* the QuickLisp system will download the current "master" version of the "readable" library using git.
+The first time you run *(ql:quickload "readable")* the QuickLisp system will download the current "master" version of the "readable" library as it's stored in the QuickLisp repository.
 By default QuickLisp will put the library code inside "~/quicklisp".

-If these impatient approaches aren't enough, let's go through it step-by-step.
+If these impatient approaches aren't enough, let's go through an installation from source, step-by-step.

 Prerequisites